Pepsico (PEP) Long-Term Debt Issuances (2016 - 2025)

 Pepsico (PEP) has disclosed Long-Term Debt Issuances for 17 consecutive years, with -$1.8 billion as the latest value for Q4 2025.

-• Long-Term Debt Issuances was -$1.8 billion for Q4 2025 at Pepsico, down from $2.9 billion in the prior quarter.
+- Long-Term Debt Issuances for Q4 2025 was -$1.8 billion at Pepsico, down from $2.9 billion in the prior quarter.

-• In the past five years, Long-Term Debt Issuances ranged from a high of $4.1 billion in Q4 2021 to a low of -$1.8 billion in Q4 2025.
+- The five-year high for Long-Term Debt Issuances was $4.1 billion in Q4 2021, with the low at -$1.8 billion in Q4 2025.

-• Pepsico's Long-Term Debt Issuances stood at $4.1 billion in 2021, then plummeted by 134.16% to -$1.4 billion in 2022, then surged by 273.44% to $2.4 billion in 2023, then fell by 19.0% to $2.0 billion in 2024, then tumbled by 190.39% to -$1.8 billion in 2025.
+- Over 5 years, Long-Term Debt Issuances stood at $4.1 billion in 2021, then plummeted by 65.02% to $1.4 billion in 2022, then tumbled by 48.68% to $740.0 million in 2023, then plummeted by 96.22% to $28.0 million in 2024, then plummeted by 6485.71% to -$1.8 billion in 2025.